-The Blue Bird café, converted from No. 8 hangar, was declared by Pixton to be ‘the highlight of the place’.
-It was opened by Eardley Billing, brother of Pemberton Billing who later founded the Supermarine Company at Southampton.
-‘Here we all assembled to drink tea, discuss flying, talk about the latest crash and new ideas, and gradually fewer primus stoves and old buckets holding coke fires were found in the hangars’.
+Converted from No. 8 hangar, the location was close to the Byfleet Banking on the motor racing circuit.
+It was opened by Eardley Billing (brother of Noel Pemberton-Billing who founded Pemberton-Billing Ltd at Southampton, which was later renamed ‘Supermarine’) and his wife Ada.
+Pixton decreed it to be the highlight of the place: ‘Here we all assembled to drink tea, discuss flying, talk about the latest crash and new ideas, and gradually fewer primus stoves and old buckets holding coke fires were found in the hangars’.

 Testing and delivery of the Avro Curtiss-type: extracts from Flight magazine, 1911:-

 On Thursday [25 May] a new machine arrived from Messrs.
 A. V. Roe and Co.’s Manchester works, constructed to the order of Mr. Wakefield.
 It is of the Curtiss type, and designed to start from water as well as on land, and is fitted with a 50-h.p.
 Gnome.
 The first trials, which will not be made with the floats, only with the wheels, should take place in about ten days.
 The first tests on water are to be made in the north of England. – 27 May

 Louis Noel made some short flights on the Avro-Curtiss.
 Some interest was caused on Tuesday [27 June] when the Avro-Curtiss, which has been built by Messrs.
 A. V. Roe and Co., was brought out.
 Mr. Ronald Kemp at his first attempt flew very well and came back in perfect style.
 Louis Noel made one or two rough landings, the onlookers being surprised to see the rigid wheel-base stand it so well.
 This machine, as well as an ordinary Avro biplane, is to be fitted with a float and tried in the North. – 1 July